andrademichael/Track-Suggestrotron/README.md

 ## Description

-The Track Suggestotron is a mutliple-choice quiz that asks the user their personal preferences about work tasks.
+The Track Suggestotron is a multiple-choice quiz that asks the user their personal preferences about work tasks.
 It returns a suggestion of which course track at Epicodus they might prefer based on those answers.

+This page is live at https://andrademichael.github.io/Track-Suggestrotron/

 ## Setup/Installation Requirements